jackbittiner/Festival-Website/README.md

 Also probably a big refactor.
 I know this is a project that only I will ever touch, I still don't like how messy some of the HTML is.

+Once it is complete!
+Ruta is going to buy a domain name and then we're going to push it live, probably to Heroku.

 #### Shameless Promotion for a Good Friend

 Come to the festival!
 It's going to be great!